 Jumping up on approaching people

 One person should have the dog on lead and tell him to sit while another approaches.
-If the dog breaks his sit and starts to jump up on the approaching person, he/she should turn around and walk away.
-Repeat this over and over until the dog remains seated, at which time the approaching person will praise the dog and give him a treat.
+If the dog breaks his sit and starts to jump up on the approaching person, he/she should immediately back up.
+Repeat this over and over until the dog remains seated, at which time the approaching person will praise the dog and give him a treat…if the dog holds their sit until the person reaches them.

 Repeat this with as many different people approaching as you can, so that the dog learns that he must sit to greet all people.